 Every day is a great day to support businesses owned by women!
-Women’s History Month invites us to reflect on the incredible contributions of women, and we want to ensure that the celebration includes support for woman-owned businesses.
+Women’s History Month invites us to reflect on the incredible contributions of women, and we want to ensure that the celebration includes steps to support woman-owned businesses.

 We’re excited to highlight local Seattle Woman-owned businesses that tend to not feature as prominently in the usual lists and media roundups, but that nonetheless make our communities better in so many ways.